ayyampully/revo-exchange/README.md

 Using only AED, CHF, EUR, GBP, INR, JPY, USD for simplicity.
 Because of the API monthly limit, i also added a mock function.

+Clicking on logo will take back to home page (accounts overview).

 ### Mocks

 Mock can be enabled by adding `.env.local` file with `REACT_APP_ENABLE_MOCK=true` or manually change line 7 on `src\features\exchange\exchangeAPI.ts`